omc/dendrite/Readme.md

 ## Overview

 Dendrite is a log forwarding daemon.
-Dendrite can continuously tail your logs, and emit a variety of formats, including json and statsd.
+Dendrite can continuously tail both your application and system logs, and emit a variety of formats, including json and statsd.

 ## Why dendrite?